How To Stop A Dog Wetting The Bed

 If your dog hasn’t been house trained, then there’s always a good chance that they’re just going to pee anywhere in the house.

-While dogs will usually try to avoid their own bed (although not always), there are situations where they may feel the “safest” thing to do is pee in your bed (as crazy as this sounds, we’ll explain why soon).
+While dogs will usually try to avoid their own bed (although not always), there are situations where they may feel like the safest thing to do is pee in your bed (as crazy as this sounds, we’ll explain why soon).

 Additionally, a lack of house training may be the cause if you have a new puppy, as they tend to pee wherever they like until they’ve learned the correct behavior you expect from them.

-Something that can greatly assist with basic house training, especially when your dog is continuing to pee in unwanted places, is the Rocco & Roxie Professional Strength Odor Eliminator.
-In fact, this stuff can work wonders when it comes to removing the scent – which is one of the things your dog will use to determine where they should pee.
+Something that can greatly assist with basic house training, especially when your dog is continuing to pee in unwanted places, is to use the Rocco & Roxie Professional Strength Odor Eliminator after you clean up the mess.
+In fact, this stuff can work wonders when it comes to removing the scent, which is one of the things your dog will use to determine where they should pee.

-All you need to do is spray this formula in the location your dog tends to pee, and the problem may very well disappear – especially if they’re generally quite well behaved when it comes to being house trained.
+All you need to do is spray this formula in the location your dog tends to pee, and the problem may very well disappear, especially if they’re generally quite well behaved when it comes to their house training, and they’re only having the occasional ‘mistake’.

-Another common reason behind a dog’s bed wetting problem is when you have a very submissive or fearful dog.
-This is especially true if the dog is peeing in your own bed, too.
+Another common reason behind a dog’s bedwetting problem is when you have a very submissive or fearful dog, and this is especially true if the dog is peeing in your own bed.

-By hiding their scent in a place which already smells of you, they feel more secure from any perceived threats that their outside peeing location may cause.
+By hiding their scent in a place that already smells of you, they feel more secure from any perceived threats that their outside peeing location may cause.

 However, it’s important to realize that the perceived threat doesn’t have to be from another dog.

 In fact, if your dog has been yelled at by you (or anyone else) then they still may want to pee in your bed – not as a vindictive action – but simply because they feel even more insecure now, so peeing in your bed makes them feel safer and better protected.
-Puts the problem in a whole new light, right?
+For many dog owners, this understanding can put the problem in a whole new light.

-The best thing to do in these situations is to use a good enzyme cleaner on the bed (or replace the bed entirely) to make sure there’s no urine scent there, otherwise, your dog may learn that it’s the best place to pee anyway.
+The best thing to do in these situations is to use a good enzyme cleaner on the bed (or replace the bed entirely and buy one with removable covers and a waterproof liner) to make sure there’s no urine scent there, otherwise, your dog may learn that it’s the best place to pee anyway.

 Use A Waterproof Dog Bed